birkkensen/RecipeBank/README.md

 ### :open_file_folder: The Brief:

-Create a project of your own choosing, explore the code and integrate a little javascript.
-A secondary objective was to fetch posts from a data source e.g. JSON file or WordPress CMS.
+Create a project of our own choosing, explore the code and integrate a little javascript.
+A secondary objective was to fetch posts from a data source e.g. JSON file or for example WordPress.

 ### :hourglass_flowing_sand: Time spent / Deadline: